AdobeDocs/campaign-standard-learn.en/help/acs/administrating/control-panel/trouble-shooting.md

 ---
-title: Trouble Shooting the Control Panel
+title: Trouble shooting the Control Panel
 description: The Control Panel allows you to monitor and manage your SFTP storage by instance and whitelist IP addresses.
 feature: Control Panel
 topics: